Actavich/howtosay-claude-skill/README.md

 /howtosay [word / phrase / expression] - [target language]
 ```

-**Set your language once, then drop it:**
+Set your language once, then drop it:

 ```
-/howtosay it is what it is - ES       → sets Spanish as session default /howtosay what a mess                  → still uses Spanish, no need to repeat /howtosay that's not my problem - DE  → switches default to German
+/howtosay it is what it is - ES       → sets Spanish as session default /howtosay what a mess                  → still Spanish, no need to repeat /howtosay that's not my problem - DE  → switches default to German
 ```